-Based on Agreement of Debt Acknowledgement of Medium Term Notes (MTN) I Finnet Year 2015 dated June 30, 2015 as covered by notarial deed No. 47 of Utiek R. Abdurachman, S.H., MLI., MKn., Finnet will issue MTN through private placement with the principle amount up to Rp200 billion.
+Based on Agreement of Debt Acknowledgement of Medium Term Notes (MTN) I Finnet Year 2015 dated June 30, 2015 as covered by notarial deed No. 47 of Utiek R. Abdurachman, S.H., MLI., MKn., Finnet will issue MTN through private placement with the principal of amount to Rp200 billion.